 In case of serious injury or illness, please notify Campus Safety at (716) 880-2911 (extension 2911).
 The Student Health Center hours are Monday through Friday, 9 a.m. – 4 p.m., or by appointment.
 You may make an appointment to see the nurse or doctor by calling (716) 880-2112.
 Counseling services are also available.
 Please call (716) 880-2339 for assistance.

 What do I do if I lose my ID card or key?

 Loss of either key cards or hard keys should be reported to your RD as soon as possible.
-The charge for the replacement of an ID card is $10.
+The charge for the replacement of an ID card is $50.
 The charge for a replacement hard key is $30.
-You will be sent to Public Safety to receive a duplicate key card or hard key.
-Please note that you will need to have your meal plan reactivated in the Student Affairs Office located on the second floor of the Sullivan Center once you have received your new ID card.
+You will be sent to Campus Safety to receive a duplicate key card or hard key.
+Please note that you will need to have your meal plan reactivated at Campus Safety, located at 2 Agassiz Circle.

 Where do I get my mail?

 Students residing in the North or South Hall have assigned mailboxes in their respective halls.
 Mail is delivered on a daily basis, usually by 4 p.m.
 Packages and parcels may be picked up at the designated mail room.
 Hours will be posted once the semester begins.
 Students must bring their package slip and campus ID in order to receive their packages and/or parcels.

 First-year resident students may park on campus but will be required to purchase a parking pass from Campus Safety for $200.
 Upperclassmen may have cars on campus and are not required to pay for a parking permit.
 All vehicle owners must strictly abide by all policies set forth by Campus Safety.
 Parking permits are available in the Campus Safety office during the first week of classes for each semester.

 Where do I go to do my laundry and how much will it cost?